Explore our Provincial Parks

 You’ll love your time in the community of Bridesville.
 It’s rich in history and has some interesting back country road trips for you to enjoy.
 Relax amongst rich agricultural lands, rolling hills and pristine mountain views.
-While there is no accommodation in Bridesville, you’ll find B&Bs and a guest ranch in the surrounding area.
+For something completely different, you can stay in a Hobbit inspired Halfling Hideaway located on a 400 acre ranch.
+There are other B&Bs and a guest ranch in the surrounding area.

 Enjoy the Mountain Views

 Disconnect from the online world and plug in to nature.
 There are no services in Bridesville which makes it a great place to stop and unplug.
 Take in the mountain scenery, or watch animals roam on nearby ranches.
 Peaceful is the best way to describe Bridesville.
 Come and visit, you’ll be glad you did.

 The Bridesville Townsite Road (the main and only road) runs parallel to and enters and exits Highway 3 at both ends.
 It is 15 km (9 mi) west of Rock Creek and 36 km (22 mi) east of Osoyoos on Highway 3.

 Rich in History Discover More